-- (i) will seek to profit from such activities and are entitled to receive and retain any profits or compensation in any form and are not bound to disclose to, the Fund, the nature or amount of any such profits or compensation including any fee, charge, commission, revenue share, spread, mark-up, mark-down, interest, rebate, discount, or other benefit received in connection with any such activities; - (ii) may buy, sell, issue, deal with or hold, securities or other financial products or instruments as principal acting in its own interests, the interests of its affiliates or for its other clients; - (iii) may trade in the same or opposite direction to the transactions undertaken, including based upon information in its possession that is not available to the Fund; - (iv) may provide the same or similar services to other clients including competitors of the Fund; - (v) may be granted creditors' rights by the Fund which it may exercise.
+- (i) will seek to profit from such activities and are entitled to receive and retain any profits or compensation in any form and, except as required by law, are not bound to disclose to, the Fund, the nature or amount of any such profits or compensation including any fee, charge, commission, revenue share, spread, mark-up, mark-down, interest, rebate, discount, or other benefit received in connection with any such activities; - (ii) may buy, sell, issue, deal with or hold, securities or other financial products or instruments as principal acting in its own interests, the interests of its affiliates or for its other clients; - (iii) may trade in the same or opposite direction to the transactions undertaken, including based upon information in its possession that is not available to the Fund; - (iv) may provide the same or similar services to other clients including competitors of the Fund and the fee arrangements it has in place will vary; - (v) may be granted creditors' rights by the Fund which it may exercise.
+In exercising such rights the Depositary or its affiliates may have the advantage of an increased knowledge about the affairs of the Fund relative to third party creditors thus improving its ability to enforce and may exercise such rights in a way that may conflict with the Fund's strategy.

 The Fund may use an affiliate of the Depositary to execute foreign exchange, spot or swap transactions for the account of the Fund.
 In such instances the affiliate shall be acting in a principal capacity and not as a broker, agent or fiduciary of the Fund.
-The affiliate will seek to profit from these transactions and is entitled to retain and not disclose any profit to the Fund.
+The affiliate will seek to profit from these transactions and is entitled to retain and not disclose, except as required by law, any profit to the Fund.
 The affiliate shall enter into such transactions on the terms and conditions agreed with the Fund.